-5. AiT was a reporting issuer in Ontario and was located in Ottawa.
+5. AiT Advanced Information Technologies Corporation ("AiT" or the "Company"), which was amalgamated in 2002 with 3M Canada Company, was a reporting issuer in Ontario and was located in Ottawa.
 The Company designed, developed and marketed issuance systems that automated the production of secure identification and travel documents such as passports and inspection and control systems that read documents at traveler inspection points such as international borders.